aleshaleksey/fansys23/quick-start.md

 #### Skills and proficiencies

-Skills and proficiencies determine how well practiced your character is with certain routine or esoteric arts, skills or sciences, as well as which tools, weapons and armours they know.
+Skills and proficiencies determine how well practiced your character is with certain routine or esoteric arts, skills or sciences, as well as which tools, weapons and armours they know how to use.
 A character essentially starts with between 5 and 11 skill points.
 It is recommended that you take at least one weapon proficiency and one armour proficiency, and maybe more for martial characters.
 For more information see the "[Skills](skills.md)" and "[Weapons and Armour](weapons-armour.md)" chapters.

 Secondly, a character starts with one background skill, where they get to add a small bonus called "Base" (+1 at level 1).